lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 possess the corresponding private key for.
-There are some scenarios, described as "forwarding attacks" in Appendix A of [Gueneysu], in which this can lead to protocol attacks against a naively-implemented sign-then-encrypt protocol, but in general in merely results in the end entity obtaining a certificate that they can not use.
+There are some scenarios, described as "forwarding attacks" in Appendix A of [Gueneysu], in which this can lead to protocol attacks against a naively-implemented sign-then-encrypt protocol, but in general it merely results in the end entity obtaining a certificate that they can not use.